asalonna/software-engineering-exercise/README.md

    ENCODING = 'UTF8'
    CONNECTION LIMIT = -1;
 5. Create a .env file and add the following line: "DATABASE_URL = 'postgresql://postgres:[password]@localhost/[name]'"
    changing the sections in the [].
-This should use the password for the default user postgres on your computer, and the name of the database.
-   If the password were 'password', and the name 'db', the result would be the following:
+   If the password for the specified were 'password', and the name 'db', the result would be the following:
    DATABASE_URL = 'postgresql://postgres:password@localhost/db'
-7. Run "pdm run alembic stamp head" and "pdm run alembic revision --autogenerate -m "New Migration"" to populate the created database.
+7. Run "pdm run alembic stamp head" and "pdm run alembic revision --autogenerate -m "New Migration"" then "pdm run alembic upgrade head" to populate the created database.
 8. Run "uvicorn main:app --reload" to run the API server
 9. Open the index.html using the live server vscode extension or similar